echemdb/unitpackage/doc/usage/unitpackage.md

   name: pixi-kernel-python3
 ---

-# Unitpackage Structure
+# Unit Package Structure

 The `unitpackage` extends the Python API of the [frictionless framework](https://framework.frictionlessdata.io/), allowing for exploring frictionless resources extracted from frictionless Data Packages.
 To create a `unitpackage` entry or a `unitpackage` collection, frictionless resources must have a specific structure or follow a certain schema.
-We briefly illustrate the structure of the frictionless Data Packages, describe which changes were necessary to adopt the schema to scientific data, and describe the structure of the datapackage for use with `unitpackage`.
+We briefly illustrate the structure of the frictionless Data Packages, describe which changes were necessary to adopt the schema to scientific data, and describe the structure of the Unit Package for use with `unitpackage`.

-## Frictionless Datapackage
+## Frictionless Data Package

 The frictionless Data Package description is based on examples from the [frictionless documentation](https://specs.frictionlessdata.io/tabular-data-package/#language).

-A minimal datapackage in your file system consists of two files:
+A minimal Data Package in your file system consists of two files:

 ```sh .noeval
 data.csv
 datapackage.json
 ```

 The CSV file contains some data.
-For the unitpackage we focus on CSV files containing only numbers.
+For the Unit Package we focus on CSV files containing only numbers.
 Such data is usually found in natural sciences.

 ```sh .noeval